naumenko-sa/crg/README.md

 Grouping is useful when analyzing families as most structural variants should be similar and conserved across samples.
 The criteria for grouping is defined as a minimum of a 50% recipricol overlap with an arbitrary "reference" interval.
 This criteria gaurentees that grouped structural variants are of similar size and position.

 Annotation is largely accomplished by using a tool called [AnnotSV](http://lbgi.fr/AnnotSV/) made by [Véronique Geoffroy](https://www.researchgate.net/profile/Veronique_Geoffroy2).
-DGV, DDD, GC, TAD and ENCODE columns come directly from AnnotSV.
+DGV, DDD columns come directly from AnnotSV.
 Information on each of these columns can be found on the [AnnotSV website](http://lbgi.fr/AnnotSV/annotations).

 The script produces a CSV file which can be analyzed using spreadsheet software.